KevinITS-site/KevinITS-site.github.io/another-page.md

 GEMINI: <br>
 ![bild3a](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/3b59f8f8-6e60-4d13-b90d-a70a76be1b17)

 By examining all the existing properties and values and comparing them with the information that the LLMS provided us, one of the first things we noticed could be improved was the date of the painting.
 As illustrated by Gemini (and partially ChatGPT too), the date of the painting is still uncertain, with two possible dates being attributed to it.
 However, this aspect is not taken into account in ArCo.
-At this point, our question was: <i>are there any properties or classes in ArCo that allow us to describe the presence of a second/alternative date attributed to a cultural property?</i>
+At this point, our question was: <i>Are there any properties or classes in ArCo that allow us to describe the presence of a second/alternative date attributed to a cultural property?</i>
 Our next step was then to check within the <a href= "http://dati.beniculturali.it/lode/extract?url=https://raw.githubusercontent.com/ICCD-MiBACT/ArCo/master/ArCo-release/ontologie/context-description/context-description.owl">Context Description ontology of ArCo</a>.
 Its analysis led us to discover that one of the sub-classes of the class <a href="https://dati.beniculturali.it/lodview-arco-onto/ontology/context-description/Dating.html">a-cd:Dating</a> is precisely <a href="https://dati.beniculturali.it/lodview-arco-onto/ontology/context-description/AlternativeDating.html">a-cd:AlternativeDating</a>:

 ![bild4a](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/dd02648c-e117-4594-94ac-7ee22827b0ed)